Ida B. Wells: Organizing in Chicago

 Wells was an active member of the National Equal Rights League (NERL), founded in 1864, and was their representative calling on President Woodrow Wilson to end discrimination in government jobs.
 In 1914, she served as president of NERL's Chicago bureau.

+In 1911, Wells attended the second annual Single Tax Conference.
+This meeting, which promoted the ideology of Land Value Tax (see also Single tax and Georgism), was moved from its original location, Chicago's La Salle Hotel, to protest against the hotel's discrimination against African Americans at the conference banquet.

+Wells's earlier involvement with the Single Tax movement was noted in an October 28, 1891, issue of The Standard, which listed her alongside Rev. Thomas Nightingale (1844–1922), editor of the Memphis Free Speech; John Houston Burrus (1849–1917), President of Alcorn University; Hon.
+James Hill (about 1837–1903), Postmaster, Vicksburg, Mississippi; and W.L.
+Grady (né William Lawson Grady; 1861–1918) of Bellevue, Mississippi (an original settler and later, an incorporator of Mound Mayou), in outreach efforts supporting land reform among Black Americans.

 World's Columbian Exposition

 In 1893, the World's Columbian Exposition was held in Chicago.
 Together with Frederick Douglass and other Black leaders, Wells organized a Black boycott of the fair, for the fair's lack of representation of African-American achievement in the exhibits.
-Wells, Douglass, Irvine Garland Penn, and Wells' future husband, Ferdinand L. Barnett, wrote sections of the pamphlet The Reason Why: The Colored American Is Not in the World's Columbian Exposition, which detailed the progress of Blacks since their arrival in America and also exposed the basis of Southern lynchings.
+Wells, Douglass, Irvine Garland Penn, and Wells's future husband, Ferdinand L. Barnett, wrote sections of the pamphlet The Reason Why: The Colored American Is Not in the World's Columbian Exposition, which detailed the progress of Blacks since their arrival in America and also exposed the basis of Southern lynchings.
 Wells later reported to Albion W. Tourgée that copies of the pamphlet had been distributed to more than 20,000 people at the fair.
 That year she started work with The Chicago Conservator, the oldest African-American newspaper in the city.